 Note.
 Learn how to activate Windows on KMS server.

-Starting with the AD version in Windows Server 2008 R2, you can use personal password complexity policies for specific users or groups.
+Starting with the Windows Server 2008 R2 AD version, you can use personal password complexity policies for specific users or groups.
 This functionality is called Fine-Grained Password and Lockout Policies.
-The AD schema has two new object classes: Password Settings Container (PSC) and Password Setting Object (PSO).
+The AD schema has two new object classes used by fine grained password policy, including Password Settings Container (PSC) and Password Setting Object (PSO).